nitinmuk/readme-generator/output/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-test
+Please clone/download and install node.js,npm and inquirer package.
 ## Usage
-test
+This can be used to generate read me files.
 ## Contributing
-test
+You are most welcome to contribute to this project.
+There are various ways to contribute:
+1. Raise a pull request.
+2. Raise a new feature request.
+3. Raise a defect.
 ## Tests
-test
+Run node index.js from command line and answers all questions appropriately.Finally, please verify the output folder and confirm appropriate README.MD file has been generated.
 ## License
-This application is not covered under any license currently
+This application is covered by MIT license
 ## Questions
 * Please raise a request at [github](https://github.com/nitinmuk)
-* For any private question/enquiry, please reach out to my email: xyz@gmail.com
+* For any private question/enquiry, please reach out to my email: abc@gmail.com